programmerraja/MyBlog/content/notes/2023/MongoDB Performance Tuning.md

 ...     )
 ...   );
 ```

-- virtual -> virtual memory allocated for monogdb
-- resident -> Memory that used so far including cache
+**Virtual Memory**
+ - This value includes all memory that the MongoDB process can access, including both physical RAM and swap space.
+  - Virtual memory represents the total memory space allocated by the operating system to the process.
+It includes not only the resident memory but also any memory that may have been swapped out to disk or is reserved but not currently in use.
+  - Virtual memory can be much larger than physical memory, as it represents the total address space allocated to the process.

+ **Resident Memory**
+ - is the amount of physical RAM, in mebibytes (MiB), that the MongoDB process is currently using.

-- the Wired Tiger cache will be set to either 50% of total memory minus 1GB or to 256MB
+  **Note :** The Wired Tiger cache will be set to either 50% of total memory minus 1GB or to 256MB

 #### The Database Cache "Hit" Ratio